zz9tf/food-tracker/README.md

 ## License

-This project is licensed under the [MIT License]().
+This project is licensed under the [MIT License](https://github.com/zz9tf/food-app/blob/main/LICENSE).
 Feel free to use, modify, and distribute the code as permitted by the license.

-## Contact

-For any inquiries or questions, please contact our team at team@munchly.com.

-Thank you for choosing Munchly!
-Let's embark on a delightful culinary journey together!